Higgs bundles for the non-compact dual of the special orthogonal group: Introduction

-The general theory for $G$-Higgs bundles has evolved largely as a result of a series of case-by-case analyses, and in some ways the work described in this paper is one more in that series.
+In some ways the work described in this paper is one more in a series of case-by-case analyses of $G$-Higgs bundles for different $G$.
 Adding to its interest, however, is the fact that the analysis of $\SO^*(2n)$-Higgs bundles unavoidably involves other reductive groups.
 Any discussion of $\SO^*(2n)$-Higgs bundles is thus a showcase for several types of $G$-Higgs bundles.

 The most direct way that other groups enter the picture is through the structure of polystable $\SO^*(2n)$-Higgs bundles.
 In general (see Theorem \ref{prop:SO-star-poly-stability-refined}) such Higgs bundles decompose as a sum of $G$-Higgs bundles where $G$ can be one of a number of different groups, including $\SO^*(2m)$ for $m<n$, but also $\U^*(m), \U(p,q)$, and $\U(m)$ for suitable values of $m,p,q$.
 At the level of Lie theory, these are the groups which appear as factors in Levi subgroups of $\SO(2n,\C)$ intersected with $\SO^*(2n)$.
 Note that this list of groups includes both compact and non-compact real forms.
 In the latter case the corresponding symmetric space may be Hermitian or not.